Welcome to Virology Africa 2026

 Standard Registration Opens: 1 April 2026

-Accommodation Release date: 15 January 2026 ( Accommodation for the congress is blocked and available for check-in from 14 September to check-out on 18 September, or within these dates.)
+Accommodation Release date: 31 March 2026 – Extended(Accommodation for the congress is blocked and available for check-in from 14 September to check-out on 18 September, or within these dates.)

 Preliminary Programme : 15 May 2026